baaihealth/opi/README.md

     Cell membrane ; Cytoplasm ; Cytoskeleton ; Disulfide bond ; Ion channel ; Ion transport ; Leucine-rich repeat ; Membrane ; Reference proteome ; Repeat ; Signal ; Transmembrane ; Transmembrane helix ; Transport
 Target:
     Cell membrane ; Cytoplasm ; Cytoskeleton ; Disulfide bond ; Ion channel ; Ion transport ; Leucine-rich repeat ; Membrane ; Reference proteome ; Repeat ; Signal ; Transmembrane ; Transmembrane helix ; Transport
+GPT-4's result (version: 2023-06-01-preview):
+    To get UniprotKB keywords for a specific protein sequence, you would have to conduct a Protein BLAST search against the UniprotKB database using the provided protein sequence.
+This will allow you to identify known proteins with similar sequences, and their associated UniprotKB keywords.\n\nUnfortunately, I can't perform such a database search for you, as I'm an AI powered assistant and such tasks are currently outside my capabilities.
+You can perform protein sequence analysis using bioinformatics tools such as NCBI's online BLAST tool or the Swiss Institute of Bioinformatics' tool called BLAST+.\n\nRemember, proper data interpretation also requires professional training in bioinformatics or a related field, so if you aren't specialized in these, it would be suggested to collaborate with someone who is.
 ```

 </details>